carlosperate/awesome-microbit/README.md

 - [Jupyter kernel for the micro:bit](https://github.com/takluyver/ubit_kernel) - This package allows Jupyter interfaces to run MicroPython code directly on the micro:bit.
 - [JetBrains PyCharm IDE micro:bit support](https://plugins.jetbrains.com/plugin/9777-micropython-support) - Support for MicroPython devices in IntelliJ IDEA and PyCharm.

-### JavaScript and PXT
+### JavaScript and MakeCode

-- [PXT](https://pxt.microbit.org) - The Programming eXperience Toolkit for the micro:bit provides an in-browser emulator, a Blocks interface, and JavaScript (TypeScript) editor.
+- [MakeCode](https://makecode.microbit.org) - The Programming eXperience Toolkit for the micro:bit provides an in-browser emulator, a Blocks interface, and JavaScript (TypeScript) editor.
 - [Espruino JavaScript](http://www.espruino.com/MicroBit) - A JavaScript interpreter for microcontrollers.
 It also offers a WebIDE for written code and blocks.
 - [Code Kingdoms](https://www.microbit.co.uk/app/#create:tomwku) - A graphical interface that provides a transitioning experience from 'drag and drop' to text-based programming (JavaScript).